 In Charleston we stayed at the Charleston KOA.
-This was a nice stay, the pool was clean and the staff were friendly.
-We do have a 38’ fifth wheel so it was a bit tight but the pull thru site was a great plus.
+This was a nice stay, the pool was clean and the staff was friendly.
+We do have a 38’ fifth wheel so it was a bit tight but the pull-thru site was a great plus.
 We also sank a little as the site was a bit sandy, no concrete pad.
-The mobile home park next door was a bit of an eye sore.
+The mobile home park next door was a bit of an eyesore.

 Activities in Charleston:

 Patriots Point / Fort Sumter – This was a neat spot to tour some of our nation’s history.
 Patriots Point has 3 main ships to explore; air carrier, submarine and destroyer as well as a few other items.
 As a family, we did have a little trouble on this day because it was so hot and our son with special needs doesn’t do well in the heat.
 Two of the ships have no air and it was 95 that day.
 To visit Fort Sumter you take a boat from Patriots Point.
 This was a nice break from the heat since the boat had a section that was air-conditioned.
 It takes about 30 minutes to get to the island.
 Gluten-Free notes: there is a snack shop at Patriots Point but there are no Gluten Free Options.
 You would be better off bringing in a picnic lunch.

 Magnolia Plantation – This place was beautiful!!
 This was a mom and daughter quick stop while my husband packed up the camper for Myrtle Beach.
 We took the nature tram ride which was a great overview of the park and we also got to see some animals, including the biggest spider I ever saw and a baby alligator.
 We had to sprint a little through the garden due to lack of time so this would definitely be something I would go back and check out again if we were ever back this way.
 I would also suggest bringing a good camera.
 We missed the Magnolia blooms by about 2 weeks so if you are going I would plan it when those are in bloom.